- Military Life Cycle

 Information and support for service members and their families.
 About the Call Center.

-Safety Alert: computer use can be monitored and it is impossible to completely clear your browser history.
+Safety Alert: Computer use can be monitored and it is impossible to completely clear your browser history.
 If you are afraid your internet usage might be monitored, call the National Domestic Violence Hotline at 800-799-7233 or 800-787-3224 en Español.

 Keep in Mind:

-- If you are using a shared computer at home, or believe someone is monitoring your internet usage, consider viewing this information from a public setting, such as a library.
+- If you are using a shared computer at home, or believe someone is monitoring your internet usage, consider viewing this information from a public setting such as a library.

-Taking the time to reflect on the health of your relationship — whether you are married or in a long-term relationship — is not easy to do, and can sometimes be uncomfortable.
-By listening to your intuition, and paying attention to your thoughts and feelings about how your partner treats you, you are making an important commitment to yourself and investing in your well-being.
+Taking time to reflect on the health of your relationship — whether you are married or in a long-term relationship — is not easy to do, and can be an uncomfortable undertaking.
+But by paying attention to your thoughts and feelings about how your partner treats you, you are making an important commitment to yourself and investing in your well-being.

 You have options

 Here are a few tips and resources that can help you determine your next steps: